newtheatre/history-project/_content/docs/contributing.md

 <iframe class="youtube" src="https://www.youtube.com/embed/yC2aBvMgTzg?showinfo=0&color=white&modestbranding=1" frameborder="0" allowfullscreen></iframe>

 1. Find the file you want to edit.
-Shows are stored in the `_shows` folder, people in `_people`, _etc._ See the [editing documentation](/docs/editing/) for more information on actually making your edit and how the files are arranged.
+Shows are stored in the `_shows` folder, people in `_people`, _etc._ See the [Editors' Guide](/docs/editing/) for more information on actually making your edit and how the files are arranged.
 The _Find file_ button is quite useful for this.
 2. Click the <i class="octicon octicon-pencil"></i> pencil in the top right to start an edit.

 #### Making edits locally on your computer (command line)